xlnwel/atari_rl/readme.md

 1. Double Q nets, noisy layers, PER, multi-steps are used by default.

-2. Best arguments are kept in `args.yaml`; most arguments come from the rainbow.

 3. Unlike the official implementation, we apply layer normalization to dense layers, instance normalization to conv layers, which could be designated by `conv_norm` and `dense_norm` in `algo/rainbow_iqn/args.yaml`

 ## Paper References